 An SGC 5 with poor centering might squeak in as a PSA 6, for example.
 A PSA 5 with a rough-cut edge might fare better at SGC.

-What is the Upside / Downside?
+What is the Upside?

 Obviously, the upside is: a higher grade and more value.
 Here’s another PSA-to-SGC resubmission: